2019 Nissan Pathfinder Trim Levels with Comparisons & Configurations.

-Compare the Pathfinder SL vs Platinum Trim Levels.
+Compare the Pathfinder SL vs Platinum Trims.
 What is the difference?

 The Pathfinder Platinum is the only trim that surpasses the $40,000 mark.
 Nevertheless, it does come loaded with all the bells and whistles.
 Not only does the Platinum trim come standard with the previously mentioned options, but it also features wood interior trim.
 Ventilated seats give front passengers an extra degree of coolness on hot days.
 A power-adjustable steering wheel also comes in the range-topping Platinum trim.

 While the Pathfinder Platinum is stuffed with niceties, some families may still want the optional rear entertainment system.
 It features twin display screens, which allow all-day movie watching and video gaming.
 This upgrade is bound to make kids happier on long-distance drives.

 Which Trim Level to Choose?

 In contrast to some vehicles, the 2019 Nissan Pathfinder keeps it simple by only offering a few trims.
 Before you spend the money on one of the upper trims, take a strong look at the base Pathfinder S. It comes standard with the features that today's drivers care about the most, including an 8.0-inch touch screen and automatic emergency braking.
 Don't hesitate to opt for the Wi-Fi hot spot.
 It's a feature your family will likely use on an every basis.
 You also won't have any complaints about the SUV's V6 engine.